 What will happen to mobile roaming charges after Brexit?

 Following Britain’s departure from the EU on 31st January 2020, one of the many questions that has been raised is about what will happen to mobile roaming charges.
-Currently, you’re still able to use your minutes, text messages and data included on your mobile phone tariff when you travel to countries within the EU by 31st December 2020, which is the end of the Brexit transition period.
-The same is true if you’re an EU citizen travelling to the UK.

 But before we look into what is likely to change from January 2021, let’s just quickly remind ourselves of what roaming is.
 This is the ability to automatically make and receive calls, send and receive messages and use mobile data when you’re travelling outside of the geographical coverage area of your home country.
 So, when you go outside of your mobile network provider’s coverage area, your device starts to “roam” and search for other available mobile networks to use.
 It works because most mobile network providers have made mutual network sharing agreements with other mobile network providers in other countries.
+Since 2017, UK consumers have, within reason, been able to use the minutes, texts and data included on their mobile phone tariffs when travelling in the EU.

 - A £45-a-month limit on the amount that you could be charged for using mobile data abroad.
 This means that you cannot continue to use mobile data services when roaming unless you actively choose to do so